 The first thing you need to do is preserve evidence as much as possible.
 You can take screenshots of the pages where the photos and videos have been published.
 You can also save the web pages as PDFs or print them out and keep a copy.
 If there are videos of you, make sure you download them and store them on a hard drive.
 Make copies of all the emails or text messages that you might have received from the said person.
 Make sure that you save all the evidence irrespective of whether you believe they are important for your case or not.

 You can then use these to sue the perpetrator for damages, get a restraining order, or get the content down from the web pages.
-Most of the time, the victim knows who is responsible for the distribution of the photos and videos.
-But, you will need to prove from a third party such as the website where the content was published.
-You can get the IP addresses, login and other cyber forensic information.
-If you and the perpetrator live in different state, it is best to file the case in the State where the perpetrator lives as it is much easier to take action against the offender.
-If you are getting threatened by the perpetrator, you can also file for restraining order against him her.
+Most of the time, the victim knows who is responsible for distributing the photos and videos.
+You will need to prove from a third party, such as the website where the content was published.
+You can get the IP addresses, login, and other cyber forensic information.
+If you and the perpetrator live in a different state, it is best to file the case in the State where the perpetrator lives as it is much easier to take action against the offender.
+If you are getting threatened by the perpetrator, you can also file for a restraining order against them.

 The Police and Legal Help

 It often happens that the police department does not have discretion regarding such matters.
 Most police officers have little to no knowledge of cyberlaw, intellectual property law, and e-crimes.
-However, more resources are being allocated to such cases, and victim of such crime can report immediately to the local police department.
-Instead of trying to handle everything on your own, it is best to find an attorney to help you.
+However, more resources are being allocated to such cases, and victims of such crime can report immediately to the local police department.
+Instead of handling everything on your own, it is best to find an attorney to help you.
 They are experts in the field and have experience dealing with such situations.
 They also have the necessary knowledge of the laws that would imply in your situation.
-They can also provide you with details about your rights and how you can save yourself from such things from happening again moving forward.
+They can also provide you with details about your rights and how you can save yourself from such things from happening again, moving forward.

 Chad Foster is a trusted family law and divorce lawyer serving Snohomish and King counties with an office in Bothell.
 Contact us today to discuss your legal issue.